ankitkatre/ankitkatre/README.md

 - **📊 Sales Dashboard in Power BI**
   _Analyzed sales data and built an interactive dashboard to track revenue trends, regional performance, and top products._

-- **📉 Customer Churn Prediction using Python & SQL**
-  _Built a logistic regression model to predict customer churn using Python and visualized insights with matplotlib and seaborn._

 - **📈 Web Scraping & Data Visualization Project**
   _Scraped product pricing data from e-commerce sites and visualized price fluctuations using Plotly._